 The Committee shall meet at least once per quarter each year and shall meet at such other times during each year as it deems appropriate.
 In addition, the Chair of the Committee may call a special meeting of the Committee at any time.
 The Committee shall meet with the external auditors on a regular basis in the absence of management and, if so requested by a member of the Committee, the external auditor shall attend every meeting of the Committee held during the term of office of the external auditor.
 The Chair of the Committee or the Chair of the Board or any two members of the Committee or the external auditors may call a meeting of the Committee.
-The external auditors shall be provided with notice of every meeting of the Committee shall hold in camera meetings of the Committee, without management present, at every Committee meeting.
-Board members who are not members of the Committee.
+The external auditors shall be provided with notice of every meeting of the Committee and, at the expense of the Corporation, shall be entitled to attend and be heard at such meetings.
+The Chair of the Committee shall hold in camera meetings of the Committee, without management present, at every Committee meeting.
+Board members who are not members of the Committee may attend Committee meetings at the discretion of the Chair of the Committee.